Is Poh Kong a proxy for gold?

 But Poh Kong is not a gold miner.
 Can an investment in Poh Kong be considered a proxy for investing in gold?

-Chart 6 compared the revenue trend for Poh Kong vs for the price of gold since 2001.
-Note the 2 periods that I mentioned earlier – up to 2012 and post-2012.
+Chart 6 compares the revenue trend for Poh Kong vs the price of gold since 2001.

-There is a 0.77 correlation between the price of gold and Poh Kong's revenue.
+There is a 0.74 correlation between the price of gold and Poh Kong's revenue from 2001 to 2023.
 I would consider this significant and hence the investment in Poh Kong can be considered an investment in a gold proxy.

-The conclusion is that the returns and volatility of gold and Poh Kong PAT are about the same.
+The conclusion is that the returns and volatility of gold were less than Poh Kong PAT.
 The main difference is that as a stock, the valuation multiple will not be constant.
 In a bullish market, you can get a better multiple and hence a higher selling price compared to a bear market.

 The first impression is that Poh Kong is a better investment than holding gold.

 But I am looking at returns from my shareholding perspective.
-For the share price to rise from RM 0.82 to RM 1.33, I am looking at a 62 % increase in share price.
-Given its price history and its RM 1.54 per share NTA, this increase does not look impossible.
+For the share price to rise from RM 1.10 to RM 1.33, I am looking at a 21 % increase in share price.
+Given its price history and its RM 1.85 per share NTA as of Jul 2024, this increase does not look impossible.

-However, to invest in gold I have to sell off Poh Kong at RM 0.82 per share and then invest the monies in gold at the current price.
-To get the same return as that for the shares, the gold price has to increase by 62% over the coming year.
-There is no such rate of increase over the past 2 decades.
-As such I think this is a very challenging price increase.
+However, to invest in gold I have to sell off Poh Kong at RM 1.10 per share and then invest the monies in gold at the current price.
+To get the same return as that for the shares, the gold price has to increase by 21 % over the coming year.
+The gold price has risen by 26 % over the past 6 months.
+It is currently at its past 30 years high.
+As such I think this is a very challenging price increase for gold.

 From this perspective, I should continue to hold onto Poh Kong.